ryanyslee/automated-resistor-sorter/README.md

 ### 2. Architecture & Optimization (/architecture)
 The development engine used to build and refine the classification logic.
-- knn_trainer.py: Interactive sampling tool used to manually extract HSV values from raw resistor images to build the training dataset.
+- ```bash knn_trainer.py```: Interactive sampling tool used to manually extract HSV values from raw resistor images to build the training dataset.
 - knn_balance_debug.py: Statistical utility that calculates class distribution to ensure even representation across all color categories.
 - knn_visualizer.py: Generates 3D scatter plots in the HSV state space to evaluate color cluster separation and overlap.
 - tune_weights.py: Automates hyperparameter optimization through a grid search to determine the most accurate HSV scaling weights.